 If you are driving, you will have to leave your car in some parking lot as there is almost no place to park it for free.

+Once you arrive in the town, you can explore it on foot, rent a bicycle ou use local buses.
 I hope you enjoy your visiting and be sure to read about the beautiful windmills in Zaanse Schans here.